Mosty u Jablunkova: Transport

-Mosty u Jablunkova lies on the railway lines Ostrava–Třinec–Mosty u Jablunkova and Čadca–Mosty u Jablunkova.
-The municipality is served by two railway stations.
-Buses connect Mosty u Jablunkova with Třinec, Jablunkov and Hrčava.
+Mosty u Jablunkova is located on the railway line Ostrava–Třinec–Mosty u Jablunkova.
+The municipality is served by two train stations.

 Sport

 There is a ski resort with four pistes in the municipality.

 In Mosty u Jablunkova is a small aquapark operated by the municipality.

 Sights

 The historic landmark is the Church of Saint Hedwig.
 It was built in 1785–1787.

 Velká Šance was a part of a unique fortification system built in the 16th–19th centuries which was to prevent the enemy from passing through the Jablunkov Pass.
 To this day, only the moats with ramparts, the defensive moat and the remains of the walls of the original fortifications have been preserved.
 There is a visitor centre with exhibitions on the functioning of fortifications and about the weapons of the then crew.